 The A group left Keswick along Borrowdale Road towards Great Wood where they joined the terrace path below Walla Crag.
 On reaching Ashness Bridge they headed up High Strutta, pausing to cool off by Ashness Gill then continuing upwards in search of a coffee stop with some fresher air and a panorama of the fells across Derwentwater.
 A peaceful stroll to High Seat followed with few other walkers in the vicinity.
 Now it was time to concentrate on avoiding any boggy areas towards Bleaberry Fell.
 Unusually, the breeziest spot was the chosen lunch location, which had the added bonus of commanding views towards Blencathra.
 A quiet return to Keswick was accomplished before the forecast rain arrived.
-(15.72 km; Total ascent: 743 m.)
+(Distance 15.72 km; total ascent: 743 m.)

 On the hottest day of the year 2 B groups of 5 set off from the centre of Keswick.
 The first target was the top of Walla Crag which was reached 50 minutes into the walk.
 A well-earned coffee stop ensued with a spectacular view from above Derwentwater.
 From there they climbed to the top of Bleaberry Fell where a welcome cooling breeze awaited, together with lunch.
 From thence they descended to Ashness Bridge, returning to Keswick via Great Wood accompanied by the ominous sound of a thunderstorm.